AlexPaskhin/Parallel.MediatoR/README.md

 The Parallel.Mediator implementations are based on using **Microsoft.Extensions.DependencyInjection** dependency injection container.
-See test cases for a use guide.
+See test cases for a guide: http://github.com/Wallsmedia/Parallel.MediatoR